oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 not defined.
 Instead, OData defines a [`null`](#null) literal that can be used in comparisons.

-If a parameter of a canonical function is null, the function returns `null`.
+If a parameter of a canonical function is `null`, the function returns `null`.
 If the parameter types do not match the function signature, the function also returns `null`.